hkurokawa/code-review-as-journey/presentation.md

 1-2.Unfortunately everyone is not always familiar with Material Design or Android friendly UI.
 So we need to check if it's done the Android way.
-2.If you want to watch the animation carefully, 2-2.the "Change animation scale" is helpful.
+2.If you want to watch the animation carefully, 2-2.the "Change animation scale" in developer options is helpful.
+3. If the change is about recycler view or list of images, check if those are reuse objects, or using cache properly.

 [.build-lists: true]